Macro (computer science): Application macros and scripting

 Keyboard and mouse macros that are created using an application's built-in macro features are sometimes called application macros.
 They are created by carrying out the sequence once and letting the application record the actions.
 An underlying macro programming language, most commonly a scripting language, with direct access to the features of the application may also exist.

 The programmers' text editor Emacs (short for "editing macros") follows this idea to a conclusion.
 In effect, most of the editor is made of macros.
 Emacs was originally devised as a set of macros in the editing language TECO; it was later ported to dialects of Lisp.

 Another programmers' text editor, Vim (a descendant of vi), also has an implementation of keyboard macros.
 It can record into a register (macro) what a person types on the keyboard and it can be replayed or edited just like VBA macros for Microsoft Office.
 Vim also has a scripting language called Vimscript to create macros.

 Visual Basic for Applications (VBA) is a programming language included in Microsoft Office from Office 97 through Office 2019 (although it was available in some components of Office prior to Office 97).
 However, its function has evolved from and replaced the macro languages that were originally included in some of these applications.

 XEDIT, running on the Conversational Monitor System (CMS) component of VM, supports macros written in EXEC, EXEC2 and REXX, and some CMS commands were actually wrappers around XEDIT macros.
 The Hessling Editor (THE), a partial clone of XEDIT, supports Rexx macros using Regina and Open Object REXX (oorexx).
 Many common applications, and some on PCs, use Rexx as a scripting language.

 Macro virus

 VBA has access to most Microsoft Windows system calls and executes when documents are opened.
 This makes it relatively easy to write computer viruses in VBA, commonly known as macro viruses.
 In the mid-to-late 1990s, this became one of the most common types of computer virus.
 However, during the late 1990s and to date, Microsoft has been patching and updating its programs.
 In addition, current anti-virus programs immediately counteract such attacks.

 Parameterized and parameterless macro

-A parameterized macro is a macro that is able to insert given objects into its expansion.
+A parameterized macro (or function-like macro) is a macro that is able to insert given objects into its expansion.
 This gives the macro some of the power of a function.

 As a simple example, in the C programming language, this is a typical macro that is not a parameterized macro, i.e., a parameterless macro: